For Immediate Release

 To operate the controls of a small UAS under Part 107, you need a remote pilot certificate with a small UAS rating, or be under the direct supervision of a person who holds such a certificate

 You must be at least 16 years old to qualify for a remote pilot certificate, and you can obtain it in one of two ways.

 - You may pass an initial aeronautical knowledge test at an FAA-approved knowledge testing center.

 - If you already have a Part 61 pilot certificate, you must have completed a flight review in the previous 24 months and you must take a small UAS online training course provided by the FAA.

 If you have a Part 61 certificate, you will immediately receive a temporary remote pilot certificate when you apply for a permanent certificate.
 Other applicants will obtain a temporary remote pilot certificate upon successful completion of TSA security vetting.
 We anticipate we will be able to issue temporary certificates within 10 business days after receiving a completed application.

-You are responsible for ensuring a drone is safe before flying.
+You are responsible for ensuring a drone is safe before flying, but the FAA does not require small UAS to comply with current agency airworthiness standards or obtain aircraft certification.
 For example, you will have to perform a preflight inspection that includes checking the communications link between the control station and the UAS.

 If you are acting as pilot in command, you have to comply with several other provisions of the rule: